Nupur-30/Amazon-Clone/README.md

-# Amazon Clone - Frontend
+# Frontend_Project: Amazon-Clone - (using HTML & vanilla CSS)

-Welcome to the Amazon Clone frontend project!
-This project replicates the user interface and features of Amazon's e-commerce platform.
+This project replicates the  and features of Amazon's e-commerce platform.

 ## Features